netket/netket-website/_tutorials/supervised.md

 ## 3) Defining the Supervised Learning object

 We have now have almost everything (machine, optimizer, data) for setting up a supervised learning object.
 We also need to provide the batch size, ``batch_size``, for stochatic gradient descent.
-For detail, see https://en.wikipedia.org/wiki/Stochastic_gradient_descent
+For more details, [see here](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).